![]() |

 3. Geopolitical Advantage – As global companies look for alternatives beyond China, India is emerging as the next best choice.

-4. Job Creation – The semiconductor boom could create thousands
+4. Job Creation – The semiconductor boom could create thousands of high-quality tech jobs for Indian youth.

 SUMMARY : FROM “INTEL INSIDE” TO “MADE IN INDIA”